CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 #### Delegate Callbacks

 There are callbacks on `CirrusMDDelegate` for when a user is logged in or logged out of the SDK (for example when a user uses the Sign Out button in settings).
-These callbacks can be used to correcetly handle the CirrusMDSDK in your application.
+These callbacks can be used to correctly handle the CirrusMDSDK in your application.
 For example you can dismiss `CirrusMD.singleton.viewController` when a user logs out.

 ##### Swift
 ```swift